-DILLAN CREEK ACID MINE DRAINAGE REMEDIATION
+DILLAN CREEK AMD REMEDIATION

-Project Location: Reedsville, West Virginia // Client: Friends of Deckers Creek // Client Contact: Mr. Brian Hurley, 304.292.3970, brian@deckerscreek.org // Client Address: P.O.
+Project Location: Reedsville, West Virginia // Client: Friends of Deckers Creek // Client Contact: Brian Hurley, 304.292.3970, brian@deckerscreek.org // Client Address: P.O.
 Box 877, Dellslow, WV 26531

-Friends of Deckers Creek (FODC) is a nonprofit watershed group that is working to clean up decades of environmental degradation with the Deckers Creek Watershed.
-RESPEC partnered with Dr. Paul Ziemkiewicz, Director of the West Virginia Water Research Institute to design/permit an AMD treatment system located on Dillan Creek, a subsidiary of Deckers Creek.
+Friends of Deckers Creek (FODC) is a nonprofit watershed group working to clean up decades of environmental degradation with the Deckers Creek Watershed.
+RESPEC partnered with Dr. Paul Ziemkiewicz, Director of the West Virginia Water Research Institute, to design/permit an AMD treatment system located on Dillan Creek, a subsidiary of Deckers Creek.
 The treatment system will treat multiple AMD seeps emitting from pre-SMCRA mines.
-FODC requested that the treatment system be a passive system, so RESPEC designed a passive treatment system that consists of self-flushing limestone leach bed.
-RESPEC's Mike Cross is the project manager for this project, which involves preparing and submitting permits to the US Army Corps of Engineers (USACE) and the West Virginia Department of Environmental Protection.
+FODC requested that the treatment system be passive, so RESPEC designed a passive treatment system that consists of a self-flushing limestone leach bed.
+RESPEC's Mike Cross is the project manager for this project, which involves preparing and submitting permits to the U.S. Army Corps of Engineers (USACE) and WVDEP.
 These permits are currently pending.

-RESEPEC designed the treatment pond based on the initial conceptual plans.
+RESPEC designed the treatment pond based on the initial conceptual plans.
 Open limestone channels were designed to collect the drainage from AMD seeps and convey the water into the treatment pond.
 Approximately 1,400 tons of 1.5- to 3-inch limestone will be placed into the treatment pond.
 Based on the flow from the seeps, the treatment pond will fill in approximately 24 hours, allowing the AMD water sufficient time to react with the limestone.
 An Agri Drain is proposed to be installed in the treatment pond dam that will be computer/timer controlled to open once per day to drain the treated water and to flush the precipitates out of the pond before they coat the limestone and reduce the effectiveness/life of the limestone.
 Once open, the AgriDrain will drain the treated water in approximately 1 hour before closing.
 After closing, the treatment pond will start to fill and start the cycle again.
 The self-flushing system has a projected 30-year life.